 The future of employee experience relies heavily on the ability of chatbots — bots that conduct real-language conversations with human users via an interface such as a company's HR portal or Slack — and the fact that they can act as 24/7 guides to HR policies, answer questions, and create ticket requests for those questions they cannot answer.
-But why is easy access to key HR policies so important?
-ServiceNow conducted a survey at their 2017 HR Tech Conference and Expo to find out.
+ServiceNow conducted a survey at their HR Tech Conference and Expo and here are the highlights.

 The Struggles of HR Departments in a Snapshot